Solution in radicals

 do not have any algebraic solution.
 The same is true for every higher degree.
 However, for any degree there are some polynomial equations that have algebraic solutions; for example, the equation $x^{10} = 2$ can be solved as $x=\pm\sqrt[10]2.$ The eight other solutions are nonreal complex numbers, which are also algebraic and have the form $x=\pm r\sqrt[10]2,$ where r is a fifth root of unity, which can be expressed with two nested square roots.
 See also Quintic function for various other examples in degree 5.

 Évariste Galois introduced a criterion allowing one to decide which equations are solvable in radicals.
 See Radical extension for the precise formulation of his result.

-Algebraic solutions form a subset of closed-form expressions, because the latter permit transcendental functions (non-algebraic functions) such as the exponential function, the logarithmic function, and the trigonometric functions and their inverses.